 Waar is ons water!
 Waar is ons onderwysers!

 I used to watch old tapes of Madiba.
 Every day after school I walked to church.
 He preached hope.
 Forgiveness.
 Patience.
-Our saviour.

 Now I would fail.